 Alexandra Ford received her Bachelor of Fine Arts in Painting from Massachusetts College of Art and Design.
 While in school she volunteered with the Gallery Learning programs at the MFA and also taught at the Back of the Hill Apartments in Jamaica Plain, focusing on art-making as a means to building on relationships and community with adult learners.
 Through the Saturday Studios program at MassArt she has also taught Art Explorations, a class for 4th and 5th graders that surveyed different ways of making by learning about contemporary artists and their studio practice.
 In her own practice, Alexandra is exploring how disparate elements are individually essential but counterbalance and coexist with each other in order to create a functioning whole.
 Alexandra is currently working at the MFA as an instructor in the Artful Adventures and Gallery Learning programs.

 Jake Fried is an artist, animator, and educator who has been teaching as an instructor in the Artful Adventures program at the MFA since 2007.
-This year Jake was also selected as the Lead Artist for the MFA's Artist Project.
+Last year Jake worked with children from eight community partner organizations as the Lead Artist for the MFA's Artist Project, Experiments in Animation.
 He studied painting at The Maryland Institute College of Art and Art History at Boston University.
 Originally known for his paintings, Jake has spent recent years working on a series of hand-drawn, experimental animations or "moving paintings."
 His films have been exhibited at numerous museums, including the Tate Modern, and galleries in NYC, Berlin, and Copenhagen among others.
 Fried's films have also screened at dozens of international film festivals including the Sundance Film Festival, San Francisco Film Festival, and Cannes Lions.
 He has been featured by PBS, MTV, The Huffington Post, Juxtapoz, and Discovery Channel Canada.

 Pablo Friedmann obtained his Bachelor's degree in Fine Arts from Escuela de Pintura, Escultura Grabado y Dibujo "La Esmeralda" in Mexico City and later received his Master's in Fine Arts in Painting from the Royal College of Art in London.
 For ten years Pablo worked as the Artist Facilitator in the Arts in Corrections Program at the Calipatria State Prison in California, and has taught art history at Massachusetts Community College, Cambridge College, Bunker Hill Community College, and for Boston University's Prison Education Programs.
 As an artist Pablo has had exhibitions in Paris, London, Mexico, and the United States.
 At the MFA Pablo currently works as instructor in the Artful Adventures and Artful Healing Programs and is also the Community Arts Liaison for the Roxbury Boys and Girls Club.